Header Image

 Synaptic signals are triggered by neurotransmitter binding at receiving synapses on dendrites.
 Like the receptor signal, they are gradual depending on the number of activated receptors.
 Synaptic signals are summed at the axon hillock of the neuron.
 If the sum exceeds the threshold value, the action potential is triggered.

-Even if an action potential is always equally strong, it can cause a gradual release of neurotransmitters due to the frequency and rate of its sequence and thus transmit signals of different strengths to the postsynaptically connected cells.
+Even if an action potential is always equally strong, it can cause a gradually graded release of neurotransmitters due to the frequency and rate of its sequence and thus transmit signals of different strengths to the postsynaptically connected cells.
 If an action potential is only triggered once.
 The more frequently and quickly the action potential is triggered in succession, the greater the amount of transmitter release, which leads to a higher number of postsynaptically addressed receptors.

-Fundamental to this Koester, Siegelbaum (2021): Membrane Potential and the Passive Electrical Properties of the Neuron.
+Fundamental on this Koester, Siegelbaum (2021): Membrane Potential and the Passive Electrical Properties of the Neuron.
 In: Kandel, Koester, Mack, Siegelbaum (2021): Principles of Neuronal Science and Bean, Koester (2021): Propagated Signaling: The Action Potential.
 In: Kandel, Koester, Mack, Siegelbaum (2021): Principles of Neuronal Science.

 7. Blood-brain barrier